Our Solar System, the Planets and When's Best to See Them (updated September 2025)

 3 Different-Scaled Views of the Solar System looking "down" from above the Ecliptic (positions as of early Feb 2020)

-celestial objects, they do not appear in the same places in the sky at the same times of year.
+celestial objects, though, they do not appear in the same places in the sky at the same times of year.
 They move around.
 The word "planet" derives from the Greek Planetes, which means

 'wanderer'.